argmaxml/image-search/README.md

 # image-search task

 ## Who is this repo for ?
-[Argmax](https://www.argmaxml.com) are hiring Junior Data scientists.
+[Argmax](https://www.argmaxml.com) is hiring Junior Data scientists.

 This repo is meant to be a the first step in the process and it will set the stage for the interview.